How can understanding communication styles benefit you?

 Most of us don’t have the time or sophistication to understand how our colleagues think or make decisions.
 But imagine a tool that did that.
 How useful that would be!

-Straight Talk® is that tool.
+The Straight Talk® Communication Styles Survey is that tool.
 A simple 32-question survey reveals your style.
 It’s called your “communication style,” but it’s more than how you communicate.
 It reveals how you listen, how you think, and the assumptions you make.
-It reveals insights into who you are and how you like to process information, how you relate and how you respond to people.
+It reveals insights into who you are and how you like to process information, how you relate and respond to people.

 “We are much more patient with each other because we appreciate how different our learning styles are.”